echeran/smile-of-murugan/webbook/chapter17.md

 But some of the entries read very well.

 > "16th of Oct., 1745: \
-> Today in the evening, the Christians with their wives-the Pariahs, \ Indians dressed in European garments, Whites and Tamils—all gathered at the place where they usually come to hear their *pūjā.* K. R. Mudaliyar's son Asarappa Mudaliar with his wife Selvam also came to the place where their religious ceremonies are held.
+> Today in the evening, the Christians with their wives—the Pariahs, Indians dressed in European garments, Whites and Tamils—all gathered at the place where they usually come to hear their *pūjā.* K. R. Mudaliyar's son Asarappa Mudaliar with his wife Selvam also came to the place where their religious ceremonies are held.
 The woman was all dressed in the garments of their caste; she was heavily perfumed with many odours and aromas; she had on a transparent muslin saree.
 When she approached the honourable padre who was very near to the Swami, and as she was kneeling deep in thought on the place where one hears the Christian *pūjā,* as soon as that cloud of perfumes hit the nose of the padre, he discarded the holy words and catching his nose he pricked her hair-knot with a rattan cane and shouted: 'Are you a married woman?
 Or are you a whore?
 Isn't your husband ashamed of you?
-To come to church with this muslin saree on-one can see your whole body, your breasts, and even your hairy orifice!
+To come to church with this muslin saree on—one can see your whole body, your breasts, and even your hairy orifice!
 Get up and home with you, you virtuous one, your mass is ended!"

 All this is written in the most deliciously colloquial language with a number of spelling errors which would offend any purist and